xvik/dropwizard-guicey/src/doc/docs/guide/test.md

 ```

 !!! note
-    You can modify options in configurator and so could enable some custom
+    You can modify options in hook and so could enable some custom
     debug/monitoring options specifically for test.

-There are special spock and junit extensions for configurator registrations.
+There are special spock and junit extensions for hooks registrations.

 ### Disables

-You can use configurator to disable all not needed features in test:
+You can use hooks to disable all not needed features in test:
 * [installers](configuration.md#disable-installer)
 * [extensions](configuration.md#disable-extensions)
 * [guice modules](configuration.md#disable-guice-modules)